Last updated December 2024. Inspired by Wes Bos.

 • iCloud Drive.
 Mostly fine, if you keep version-controlled code outside it.
 (Otherwise it will duplicate files.)

 • Raycast.
-Launcher, clipboard history, putting the computer to sleep etc.
+Launcher, clipboard history, putting the computer to sleep etc. Their AI chat is very low-friction to access and has nice integrations (e.g. with selected text).

 I've made automations to e.g. launch standard Zooms and Google Meets.
 I like how automations can be just a folder of scripts.